nasim-alamdari/RealTime-Custom-Keyword-Spotting/Documents/README.md

 Report and Observation:
-the accuracy of a few-shot model can be quite sensitive to the particular samples chosen.
-A different set of five training samples will likely vary by a few percentage points from this model.
-The subset of unknown words and background noise also impact accuracy.
-Furthermore, some of the extracted test samples may be truncated (due to incorrect word boundary estimates) or occasionally anomalous due to issues with the originating crowdsourced data so a more accurate estimate of the test performance can only be made after manually listening to all test samples and discarding any malformed samples.
+the performance of a custom few-shot keyword spotting model can be sensitive to the particular samples chosen for fine-tuning the model.
+A different set of k=five training samples will likely vary by a few percentage points.
+Another performance factor is subset of unknown words and background noise we use for training and fine-tuning.
+Furthermore, some of the extracted test samples may be truncated (due to imperfect speaker segmentation).